 Python Increment Operation

-Before going with the exact differences, we’ll look at how we can increment a variable in Python.
+Before going with the exact differences, we’ll look at how to increment a variable in Python.

 The below code shows how almost all programmers increment integers or similar variables in Python.